A concise tutorial review of reverse osmosis and electrodialysis: Theory of reverse osmosis with neutral solutes

-Having discussed how solutes are retained by RO membranes, we next describe the relation between the hydrostatic pressure that is applied across an RO membrane, $\Delta P^{\text{h},\infty}$, and the resulting permeate water flux, $v\s{w}$.
+Having discussed how solutes are retained by RO membranes, we next describe the relation between the hydrostatic pressure that is applied across an RO membrane, $\Delta P^{\text{h},\infty}$, and the resulting permeate water flux, $J\s{w}$.
 The force balance on the water that will be presented in section~\ref{section_fundamentals} describes fluid flow through porous media in the presence of solutes that move through that same porous structure.
 The theory describes how water flows because of gradients in hydrostatic and osmotic pressure~\cite{Pappenheimer_1953} (the latter due to gradients in total solute concentration), and is slowed down by friction with the membrane matrix and by friction with solutes.
 When solutes also have friction with the membrane (resulting in $K_{\text{f},i}<1$), then the water velocity decreases: with increasing solute-membrane friction, solutes become more of an obstacle for water to flow.
-In the opposite limit when solutes `just flow along' with the water, without solute-membrane friction, they do not hinder water transport and then this same theory leads for neutral solutes to the classical Darcy equation for fluid flow through a porous medium.
-At the edges of the membrane, we have jumps both in osmotic pressure and hydrostatic pressure~\cite{Sonin_1976, Chmiel_2005,Wang_2021}, and it is essential to understand these to predict the direction of water flow, especially in the absence of a significant hydrostatic pressure.
-These topics are addressed in sections~\ref{section_fundamentals} and~\ref{section_extended}.
+In the opposite limit when solutes just flow along with the water, without solute-membrane friction, they do not hinder water transport and then for neutral solutes this same theory leads to the classical Darcy equation for fluid flow through a porous medium.
+At the edges of the membrane, we have jumps both in osmotic pressure and hydrostatic pressure~\cite{Chmiel_2005,Sonin_1976,Wang_2021}, and it is essential to understand these to predict the direction of water flow, especially in the absence of a significant hydrostatic pressure.
+These topics are addressed in section~\ref{section_fundamentals}.

-Interesting are the changes of pressure across the CP-layer, i.e., across the DBL.
-The osmotic pressure increases through the DBL, because it is a direct function of the local solute concentration, which also increases towards the membrane (because the solutes are rejected by the membrane while water flows through).
-At the same time, the hydrostatic pressure does not change through the DBL, i.e., the externally applied hydrostatic pressure `arrives at' the membrane unchanged.
+Interesting are the changes of pressure across the CP-layer in front of the membrane.
+The osmotic pressure increases through the CP layer, because it is a direct function of the local solute concentration, which also increases towards the membrane (because the solutes are rejected by the membrane while water flows through).
+At the same time, the hydrostatic pressure does not change, but instead the externally applied hydrostatic pressure is transferred to the membrane surface unchanged.
 Only there, at the outer surface of the membrane, are there jumps in the hydrostatic pressure and osmotic pressure upon entering the membrane~\cite{Anderson_1974,Wijmans_1985,Bacchin_2017,Wang_2021}.